1 Time When Balance-Transfer Credit Cards Don't Make Sense

 Continue Reading Below

-Balance-transfer credit cards with 0% introductory APRs are one tool that cardholders use to pay off balances faster, and our picks of the best balance-transfer credit cards bring 0% introductory APRs offers that range from 15 to 21 months.
-But balance-transfer credit cards may not make sense in certain instances.
+However,a0% introductory APR balance-transfer credit card can grant you a reprieve from interest lasting anywhere from 12 to 21 months.
+During that period, all your payments will go straight to the principal amount owed, allowing you to pay off that debt a lot faster.

-In the following video segment, Motley Fool analysts Michael Douglass and Nathan Hamilton discuss one such instance when prospective cardholders may want to hold off on applying for a certain offer.
+But there are instances when applying for a balance-transfer credit card might not make sense.
+In the following video segment, Motley Fool analysts Michael Douglass and Nathan Hamilton discuss when other debt-paying strategies may be better options.

 5 Simple Tips to Skyrocket Your Credit Score Over 800!